 It was a case of wiggle, wiggle, jiggle, jiggle, and shuffling funds back and forth to keep the chequing account in the black until we can get back on a little better financial footing.

-On the positive side, I am really glad I ordered gas gift cards (Petro Canada, Esso, and Shell) a few months back using our expiring Marriott Bonvoy points.
+On the positive side, I am happy I ordered gas gift cards (Petro Canada, Esso, and Shell) a few months back using our expiring Marriott Bonvoy points.

 We’ve been going thru gasoline like it’s water, driving back and forth to all my medical appointments!

 Just a quick update this month, as I’m late getting this in!